ingadhoc/odoo-argentina-ee/website_quote_usability/README.rst

 #.
 When confirming a sale order, if a sale contract is going to be created and if there is a template quote with a subscription quote and the analytic account of the subscription quote has one project linked, dupliacte project so that project information is kept.
 #.
 When confirming a sale order that is going to create an analytic account, if there is a quote template with template account, then duplicate this template
 #.
 Make analytic account of contracts editable and visible also for templates
+#.
+Add message for errored payment transactions (for eg. used by todopago)

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot